daaru00/serverless-component-meta/README.md

 ### 5. Info

-Anytime you need to know more about your created `aws-ssm-document` instance, you can run the following command to view the most info.
+Anytime you need to know more about your created components sub sub-components, you can run the following command to view the most info.

 ```
 $ serverless info